Yes, Florida allocated $12 million to transport migrants out of the state

 Taryn Fenske, DeSantis’ communications director, confirmed the two planes that landed in Martha’s Vineyard “were part of the state’s relocation program to transport illegal immigrants to sanctuary destinations.”

+VERIFY is unable to confirm the immigration status of those who were sent to Massachusetts.

+Though there isn’t a formal legal definition for a sanctuary city or state, they are generally defined as those that “limit cooperation with federal immigration authorities, such as failing to provide information about immigration status and limiting the length of immigration detainers,” according to the National Conference of State Legislatures.

-The Center for Immigration Studies defines sanctuary states as those with “laws, ordinances, regulations, resolutions, policies or other practices that obstruct immigration enforcement.”
-Its list of sanctuary states includes California, Colorado, Connecticut, Massachusetts, New Jersey, New Mexico, New York, Oregon, Vermont and Washington state.
+The nonprofit Lutheran Immigration and Refugee Service (LIRS) lists California, Colorado, Connecticut, Illinois, Massachusetts, New Jersey, New Mexico, New York, Oregon, Vermont and Washington state as those that claim “sanctuary state” status.

 Records show that the state DOT paid $615,000 to Vertol Systems Company, Inc., an aviation company based in Oregon and operating in Destin, Florida, on Sept.
 8 for the state’s “relocation program of unauthorized aliens.”
 The payment was made nearly a week before the planes arrived at Martha’s Vineyard.